OpenWaterNetwork/IoT/docs/buildsensornodes/sensors-and-comm.md

 The central processing unit of the equipment is the Lopy4 development board.
 The most relevant features were taken from [Lopy 4 datasheet](https://docs.pycom.io/datasheets/development/lopy4/#datasheet).

-El sensor es el MB7388 HRXL-MaxSonar-WRMLT, este sensor es una solución rentable en aplicaciones que requieren precisión en la detección de distancias.
-Las caracteristicas técnicas principales se han tomado de [HRXL-MaxSonar- WR Series](https://www.maxbotix.com/documents/HRXL-MaxSonar-WR_Datasheet.pdf).
+The MB7388 HRXL-MaxSonar-WRMLT sensor is a cost-effective solution for applications that requiere accurate distance detection.
+The main technical features are taken from [HRXL-MaxSonar- WR Series](https://www.maxbotix.com/documents/HRXL-MaxSonar-WR_Datasheet.pdf).

 #### Electrical

 - Input voltage: 3.5 - 4.2V
-- Output voltage: 3,3V, 1.2 A.
+- Output voltage: 3.3V, 1.2 A.
-- Max Input sink curren - GPIO: 12mA
+- Max Input sink current - GPIO: 12mA
 - Input leakage current: 50nA
 - Max Output source current: 12mA